-Try changing his diet or feeding him smaller amounts more frequently
+Try changing their diet or feeding them smaller amounts more frequently

 You may be able to use a citronella training collar.
-This type of collar lets you remotely release a citronella spray that will disrupt his thoughts regarding eating poop as he will no longer be able to smell it.
+This type of collar lets you remotely release a citronella spray that will disrupt their thoughts regarding eating poop as they will no longer be able to smell it.